-by Freddy J. Nager, Founder of Atomic Tango + Semi-Pro Tree Hugger
+by Freddy J. Nager, Founder of Atomic Tango + Semi-Pro Tree Hugger…

-Behold: a glossy oversized 12-page booklet promoting the movie There Will Be Blood.
+Behold: a glossy oversized 12-page dead-wood booklet promoting the movie There Will Be Blood.
 This lustrous piece of eye-candy fell out of my L.A.
 Times, nearly crushing my toe.
 The heavyweight pages flaunted full-spread images from the lusciously shot film, along with quotes from critics, its Academy Award nominations and… nothing else.

-I don’t deny that this film is worthy of promotion.
-I’m thrilled to see Daniel Day Lewis in action, and ecstatic that Hollywood is making a film that isn’t a 90-minute commercial for a video game.
-But isn’t it just a touch ironic that a film that portrays the origins of the oil industry — along with the greed, corruption and destruction that gushed from it — now gets a promotion that requires leveling a rainforest?
+I don’t deny that this film deserves promotion.
+I’m thrilled to see Daniel Day Lewis in action, and ecstatic that Hollywood still makes films that aren’t commercials for a video game or comic book.
+My issue here: There Will Be Blood angrily portrays the oil industry — replete with the greed, corruption, and destruction that gushed from it — then levels a small forest to promote it.

 Now that the Commies no longer keep red-blooded Americans quivering awake at night, Hollywood’s new villains are ideal for the Bush error: oil industry execs.
 Watch the brilliant flick Syriana to get the full Left Coast scoop on petrol politics.

 Now, as a magazine and book junkie, I embrace printed work that has value.
 (This, of course, rules out anything written by Ann Coulter, Bill O’Reilly, or OJ Simpson.)
 And I would have loved a mini, collectible booklet on There Will Be Blood containing cast and crew bios, a look at Upton Sinclair’s original novel, the history behind the film, some making-of stories, and other bonus features.
 We L.A.
 Times readers just might’ve kept it.